deathangelsshadow/bean-cartography/README.md

 If a field needs to be converted to a different type or formatted differently, a Formatter should be created and associated to a field by name.

+Since the target (i.e. new) object map drives this process, if there are null objects in the target they will be skipped -- even if the source has them.
+Conversely, if the target has an object that the source does not (null) then no fields will be changed on the target.

 ### Class-to-Class

 #### Homogeneous (same type) class copy